ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 Linkage
 -------

 All links between segments are stored in a segmentLink element.
 Each segment is linked at their endpoint or their startpoint.
+While most other links can be generated automatically by the tool, the user has to link every segment manually.

 .. csv-table::